lenghak-hok/lenghak-hok/README.md

 # Welcome

-I'm Lenghak, a software engineer with a passion for building and learning new things.
-I'm always looking to connect with like-minded individuals and collaborate on new projects.
-If you have any questions or would like to get in touch, please don't hesitate to reach out.
-You can find my contact information below.
+Greetings, I am Lenghak, a skilled software engineer who thrives on creating innovative solutions and expanding my knowledge.
+I am eager to connect with fellow enthusiasts and work together on exciting endeavours.
+Should you require any assistance or wish to communicate, please feel free to contact me using the information provided below.

 <div id="badges">
  <a href="https://www.linkedin.com/in/lenghak-hok-7a5a11265/">